CollierCZ/docs-media/java-rx-sdk-reame.md

 ### Filtering, sorting

 SDK contains all available [filters](https://developer.kenticocloud.com/v1/reference#content-filtering) and other parameters ([sort](https://developer.kenticocloud.com/v1/reference#content-ordering), [projection](https://developer.kenticocloud.com/v1/reference#projection), [paging](https://developer.kenticocloud.com/v1/reference#listing-response-paging)) as predefined methods for each query type (e.g. different options are available for items and taxonomies query).
-All of these methods are written in builder pattern which helps developers efficiently creating their queries.
+All of these methods are written in a builder pattern which helps you create queries efficiently.

 Examples: